jtomori/houdini2vr/README.md

 <br>

-### Support
+### Supported renderers, devices
-This tool can support any renderer plugin, which can render into Houdini's **Render View** pane.
+This tool can support any renderer plugin which can render into Houdini's **Render View** pane.
 It has been tested with the following renderers:
 * Mantra
 * Arnold
 * Redshift